computationalcore/react-native-trivia-quiz/README.md

 ## How to Play

 - Open the app
-- Click at "Start Quiz" button
+- Click at "Play" button
+- Select Quiz Options and click Start Quiz
-- Answer each one of the ten questions by choosing one of the options
+- Answer each one of the questions in max 10 seconds per question
 - When all questions are answered it shows the game over screen with total score and elapsed time

 ## Assets Credits